iotaledger/wallet.rs/documentation/docs/libraries/java/android_development.md

 ```

 #### Generating the binaries
-Now we needd  to generate binaries for all the enabled targets inside your `build.gradle` `archTriplets`.
+Now we need to generate binaries for all the enabled targets inside your `build.gradle` `archTriplets`.
 The easiest way is to use the gradle build system.
 Using the `build.gradle` inside `examples/android-app`, we automatically build all enabled targets after running the following:
 ```
 cd wallet.rs/bindings/java